&noscript=1 />

 Sustainability: Conclusion

-Today, by taking the lessons learned from the Sycamore House, Kovac continues to prioritize sustainable design thinking.
+Today, by taking the lessons learned from the Sycamore House, KOVAC continues to prioritize sustainable design thinking.

 Explore other projects: